Tina-23/World-Economic-Indicator/README.md

-# World-Economic-Indicator — ML Regression Project
+# World Economic Indicator – GDP Prediction Project

 This project is part of the **ML Zoomcamp Midterm** and focuses on predicting **GDP** using global economic indicators such as inflation, unemployment, population, interest rates, and more.